Landing Page

 You could also add the number of people who have signed up for the webinar to build trust.
 For instance something like this —’ You and 150 others have signed up to the webinar’

-Plus, the details of the webinar–what the webinar is about, who's hosting it, joining date and time and the reminders are all well placed.
+Plus, the details of the webinar–what the webinar is about, joining date and time and the reminders are all well placed.

 5. Thank you for subscribing to our updates